Early Learning Ideas

 Form a Question & Develop a Hypothesis

-Now, ask kids to select two containers.
+Now, ask the kids to select two containers.
 Before putting them in the buckets, ask them to predict what they think will happen….why?

 Experiment or Test the Hypothesis